llnl/RAJAPerf/docs/sphinx/dev_guide/kernel_class_impl.rst

       * The number of *loop iterations* that are executed and the number of loop kernels that run each time the kernel is executed.
-Note that the **ADD** kernel contains a single for-loop so the number of iterations is the problem size and number of kernels run is one.
-Other kernels in the Suite execute multiple loop kernels with different sizes, potentially, and so these methods call are used to describe this.
+Note that the **ADD** kernel contains a single for-loop so the number of iterations is the problem size and number of loop kernels is one.
+Other kernels in the Suite execute multiple loop kernels with different sizes, potentially, and so these methods are used to describe this.
       * The number of bytes read and written and the number of floating point operations (FLOPS) performed for each kernel execution.
       * The operational complexity of the kernel.